ljw1004/vbspec/vb/type-members.md

 End Module
 ```

-> __Annotation__
-> Visual Basic normally inserts a check on an instance method call that causes a `System.NullReferenceException` to occur if the instance the method is being invoked on is `Nothing`.
+__Note.__ Visual Basic normally inserts a check on an instance method call that causes a `System.NullReferenceException` to occur if the instance the method is being invoked on is `Nothing`.
 In the case of extension methods, there is no efficient way to insert this check, so extension methods will need to explicitly check for `Nothing`.

-> Additionally, a value type will be boxed when being passed as a `ByVal` argument to a parameter typed as an interface.
+__Note.__ A value type will be boxed when being passed as a `ByVal` argument to a parameter typed as an interface.
 This implies that side effects of the extension method will operate on a copy of the structure instead of the original.
 While the language puts no restrictions on the first argument of an extension method, it is recommended that extension methods are not used to extend value types or that when extending value types, the first parameter is passed `ByRef` to ensure that side effects operate on the original value.

 ### Partial Methods